Skip to main content

 By TentotwoData from: Buringh, Eltjo; van Zanden, Jan Luiten: “Charting the “Rise of the West”: Manuscripts and Printed Books in Europe, A Long-Term Perspective from the Sixth through Eighteenth Centuries”, The Journal of Economic History, Vol. 69, No. 2 (2009), pp. 409–445 (417, table 2) – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=17689833

-Although mass printed works and hand-scribed texts overlapped for decades or even centuries after the printing press’ invention, the press spelled the eventual end of traditional scribes.
+Although mass-printed works and hand-scribed texts overlapped for decades or even centuries after the printing press invention, the press spelled the eventual end of traditional scribes.
 A critical role in society for thousands of years across all literate cultures, the role of the scribe turned from artisan to technician as those involved in traditional bookmaking often became press operators and editors.

 In the context of AI’s impact on society and the modern economy, it’s interesting to consider the way the printing press transformed monastic life.
 Monasteries served as centres of religious and intellectual life in Europe for centuries.
 As the printing press supplanted scribes, it’s possible that it helped refocus monastic life on religious practice.
 Scribing was never a primary concern for monks in medieval and Renaissance Europe.
-Simplifying this laborious task while increasing access to written materials may have allowed monks to focus on matters spiritual—perhaps contributing to rapid religious and philosophical transformation during this time period.
-This is the not-yet realized promise of generative AI: to remove boring but laborious work and replace it with high value, thoughtful activities.
+Simplifying this laborious task while increasing access to written materials may have allowed monks to focus on spiritual matters—perhaps contributing to rapid religious and philosophical transformation during this time period.
+This is the not-yet realized promise of generative AI: to remove boring but laborious work and replace it with high-value, thoughtful activities.

 Scan of the first page of a 40-line Gutenberg Bible

-Once the printing press enabled mass production of books and other documents, the educational paradigm began to shift.
+Once the printing press enabled the mass production of books and other documents, the educational paradigm began to shift.
 Easier access to the bible allowed for the emergence of Protestantism.
-Its focus on the bible and the cultivation of a personal relationship with God through its text could only be made possible by wide-spread access to the bible.
+Its focus on the bible and the cultivation of a personal relationship with God through its text could only be made possible by widespread access to the bible.
 Religious groups associated with Protestantism helped usher in educational reforms that gradually improved literacy throughout Europe.

 As literacy increased, language evolved.
 Spelling and grammar became standardized.
 In fact, the printing press helped standardize many things.
 Prior to widespread literacy, many industries relied on information passed down via word-of-mouth from generation to generation.
 This meant that major disruptions to a local population could mean the loss of crucial industry knowledge.